simongoricar/Nano/README.md

 --

 #####Need a local bot?
 If you really want to run Nano by yourself, a wiki page will be dedicated to that subject in the future.

+---
+######fyi: Nano was formerly AyyBot